phaserjs/phaser/README.md

 * The Tiled parser now removes the `encoding` parameter so that a subsequent process doesn't try to decode the data again (thanks @MannyC #2412)
 * Ensure a parent container is a Group before removing from its hash (thanks @rblopes #2397)
 * PIXI.CanvasRenderer.resize now applies the `renderSession.smoothProperty` to the Canvas context when it resizes.
 This should help with unwanted canvas smoothing (thanks @sergey7c4 #2395 #2317)
+* The Game Object Input Handler now checks to see if the Object was destroyed during the `onInputDown` phase, and bails out early if so (thanks @zeterain #2394)

 ### Bug Fixes